About NBI Funds and managed solutions

 Securities regulations in Canada require all dealers and advisors to comply with certain rules in relation to conflicts of interest, particularly with respect to the disclosure of information in that regard.
 The Statement of policies respecting conflicts of interest, in PDF format, describes situations where a conflict of interest might exist and details how NBI responds to such conflicts.

-Financial statements for merged funds can be found on the Annual, interim and quarterly reports page.
+Financial statements for NBI Funds can be found on the Annual, interim and quarterly reports page.

 Exemption with respect to certain private placements